 - Any other third party you may ask us to share your data with.

-Where our professional duties of confidence as medical clinicians require that we seek your consent before sharing your personal data with a third party, we will do so.
+Where our professional duties of confidence as medical clinicians require that we seek your consent before sharing your Personal Data with a third party, we will do so.
 Such consent has a different legal basis to consent for the purposes of EU/UK privacy law and seeking consent further to our professional duties will not therefore affect the basis of processing in privacy law.
 The processing under privacy EU/UK privacy law will be on the bases as set out above.

 Ascenti has in place physical, electronic and operational procedures intended to safeguard and secure the information we collect.
 These measures are updated as necessary and audited on a regular basis.
-All the data we process is done so by our staff in the UK and kept on UK only servers.

 How long we retain your data for will vary from matter to matter but will be determined in accordance will the following criteria: